 - 1/2 teaspoon vanilla extract

-- In a medium sized saucepan bring the water, milk, and pinch of salt to a boil.
-Once the liquid is boiling add in the oats, shredded carrots, cinnamon, nutmeg, ginger, 1 tablespoon maple syrup, and 2 tablespoons of the raisins.
-Reduce the heat to medium low and simmer for 4-5 minutes or until most of the liquid is absorbed.
+- In a medium sized saucepan bring the milk, water, and pinch of salt to a boil.
+Once the liquid is boiling add in the oats, shredded carrots, cinnamon, nutmeg, and ginger.
+Reduce the heat to medium-low and simmer for 5 minutes or until most of the liquid is absorbed.

-- Serve the oatmeal topped with the chopped pecans and coconut if desired.
+- Serve the oatmeal topped with the chopped walnuts and raisins.